davizucon/langgraph-checkpoint-dynamodb/README.md

 - **Memory**: Retain state between interactions in the same thread
 - **Time Travel**: Replay and debug specific graph steps
 - **Fault Tolerance**: Recover from failures and resume from last successful step
-- **Sync and Async**: Support sync and async methods using efficient DynamoDB KeyConditionExpressions for queries
+- **Sync and Async**: Support sync and async methods using efficient DynamoDB KeyConditionExpressions for cost-effective queries

 ## License

 MIT